bear1222/Web-Canvas/README.md

 </style>

 ### Some Problem
-* eraser can erase everything?
+* eraser can erase everything(include uploaded img)?
 * can reset be undo?
 * can draw on image?
 * If change font-family/size after the input area create?